CANDIDATE FORMS YOU NEED TO FILE TO RUN FOR OFFICE

 Special District candidates who do not intend to collect or expend campaign funds are not required to file the DS-DE 9.
 An Affidavit of Intention must be submitted if a Special District Candidate chooses this option.

 - Form DS-DE 84, Statement of Candidate: must be filed by the candidate within 10 days after filing Form DS-DE 9.
 This form states that the candidate has received, read and understands the requirements of Chapter 106, F.S.

 Form DS-DE 83, Statement of Candidate for Judicial Office: must be filed by the judicial candidate within 10 days after filing Form DS-DE 9.
 This form states that the judicial candidate has received, read and understands the requirements of The Florida Code of Judicial Conduct.

 Affidavit for Use of Nickname on Ballot: candidates must provide some evidence or an affidavit to show that a nickname printed on a Candidate Oath is a name by which he or she is generally known.
-Click on the links to find the affidavit and the information provided by the State.

 ★ HOW TO RUN FOR OFFICE